JMC1 progression rules

 If a candidate marginally fails one or more summer exams, the examiners (at their discretion) may offer capped resits (SQTs) in September (normally, in a maximum of two papers).

-More extensive exam failure may mean that a candidate is required to retake the year or withdraw.
+More extensive exam failure may mean that a candidate is required to retake the year or withdraw from the degree.

 MEng candidates must normally achieve an aggregate 2:1 performance across the first two years and in both Maths and Computing disciplines to be allowed to remain on the MEng programme.
 A formal decision on MEng registration is, however, made at the end of the second year.